Moses-Ian/Lazer-Defender/README.md

 The assets and core ideas were given to me as part of the Complete C# Unity Game Developer 2D course on Udemy.

-Image assets are from kenney.nl.
+Image assets are from https://www.kenney.nl.

 Music is from Juhani Junkala (https://www.youtube.com/watch?v=dbACpSy9FWY).